 The ships of Forces 61 and 62 departed Trincomalee in Ceylon during the morning of 2 July and proceeded directly to Car Nicobar.
 The destroyers and minesweepers refuelled from the carriers on passage and as necessary during the operation.

 The minesweepers operated off Car Nicobar daily from 5 to 10 July, and the 167 moored mines which were swept were all in the area to the east of the island.

-In order to cover the activities of the minesweepers, Nigeria and the destroyers undertook gunfire bombardments of the Japanese coastal gun positions and targets of opportunity on the island, while the Grumman Hellcat fighter-bombers of Nos 800 and 896 Squadrons carried out a series of attacks, during which radar stations were put out of action and all craft seen in the area rendered unseaworthy.
+In order to cover the activities of the minesweepers, the cruiser Nigeria and the destroyers undertook gunfire bombardments of the Japanese coastal artillery positions and targets of opportunity on the island, while the Grumman Hellcat fighter-bombers of Nos 800 and 896 Squadrons carried out a series of attacks, during which radar stations were put out of action and all craft seen in the area rendered unseaworthy.

 The only Japanese reaction was accurate anti-aircraft fire.
 Four of the British aircraft were shot down, but all the pilots were rescued inshore, one by a Supermarine Walrus amphibian flying boat aircraft flown off Emperor and the others by destroyers, who movements close inshore drew heavy but ineffective machine gun fire.